Pan-Fried Okra Recipe

 Stir-fry the okra until done

-Pour the remaining oil into the pan, then leave the lid off as you finish up the cooking.
+Pour the remaining oil into the pan, but leave the lid off as you finish up the cooking.
 Give the okra another 5 minutes or so on the stove, stirring occasionally.
 Once each piece is a nice golden brown, the okra should be done.
+From there, you can elevate the fried okra as you see fit.

 This pan fried okra is the perfect snack or appetizer - even those who don't typically like okra will enjoy this recipe!